virtiserv/rashardmro/_posts/2026-03-21-Orion-Launch.md

        UT  is Universal Time, This is a non-uniform time-scale based on the rotation of the Earth.
 Pre-1962 corrections give UT1, post-1962 are UTC (Coordinated Universal Time).
-Corrections after the next July or January 1st aren't known yet so the most recent determination is treated as a constant for future dates.
+Corrections after the next July or January 1st arent known yet so the most recent determination is treated as a constant for future dates.

  Time Zone corrections: